SpikeGadgets/RippleDetector/README.md

 Python and C code that is used to detect ripples.
 Ripple filter and detection implementation is from the Kemere Lab at Rice University [[1]](#References)

+- Jun 19, 2018: Compared to Frank lab implementation and works well. all major ripples are detected by both.
+False positives haven't been tested yet, since they must be done manually
 - Jun 04, 2018: Finished and seems like it works, but actual accuracy hasn't been verified yet

 ## Installing